 All things considered, while the Premier 552029 might not be the "coolest" soap dispenser on the market, it's one that will keep pumping for years.
-This kind of longevity is what makes it a truly valuable product.
+This kind of longevity is what makes it a precious product.

 - Decent 13oz capacity

 - Available in chrome, brushed nickel and oil-rubbed bronze

 The Premier 552029 is a rock-solid choice for anyone who needs a soap dispenser and doesn't care about shiny attachments or trendy designs.

 It isn't the most stylish soap dispenser on this list.
 It won't make your guests "wow" when they walk into the kitchen.
 However, if you want a product that will surely function and so faithfully that you'll eventually take it for granted, consider the Premier 552029.

 Not only is it full of everyday conveniences like a top-mounted pump and swivel technology, but is also one of the most durable soap dispensers on the market.

 It's a soap dispenser that will always work when you need it, and it will keep working for years to come without hassle or fuss.